sama1mansn/opbnb-docs/docs/tutorials/Creating-Your-Own-L2-Rollup-Testnet.md

 ```

 ## Send some BNB to the L1StandardBridgeProxy contract
-Grab the L1 bridge proxy contract address and, using the wallet that you want to have BNB on your opBNB, send that address a small amount of BNB on L1.
+Grab the L1 bridge proxy contract address and, using the wallet that you want to have BNB on your l2 rollup chain, send that address a small amount of BNB on L1.
 This will trigger a deposit that will mint BNB into your wallet on L2.
 It may take up to some minutes for that BNB to appear in your wallet on L2.

 # See Your opBNB in Action
-You can interact with your opBNB the same way you'd interact with any other EVM chain.
+You can interact with your l2 the same way you'd interact with any other EVM chain.
 Send some transactions, deploy some contracts, and see what happens!